My PC is slow, so what should I do?

 It is therefore important to find a balance between the size of virtual memory and the other resources of your computer to guarantee good performance.

-9) Disable programs that slow down Windows at startup
+9) Disable programs that slow down Windows when the engine starts

-When many programs launch when your Windows PC starts, it can cause significant slowdown.
-This problem is common when you install new software on your computer, some of which are configured to run automatically when Windows starts.
+When many programs launch when your PC starts up Windows, this can cause a significant slowdown.
+This problem is common when you install new software on your computer, some of which are set to run automatically when the computer starts.
+Windows.

-To optimize the start of your computer, you can control the programs that start automatically.
-There is a feature built into Windows that allows you to do this.
+To optimize your computer's startup, you can control which programs launch automatically.
+There is a built-in feature Windows that allows you to do that.

 Here are the steps to follow:

-• First, click on the Start button and type msconfig in the search bar.
+• First, click the Start button and type msconfig in the search bar.

-• Next, click on the msconfig application to launch the System Configuration Manager.
+• Next, click on the msconfig application to launch System Configuration Manager.

 • Uncheck the boxes in front of the programs you don't want to run automatically at startup.